Muhammad-Al-Barbary/Image-Processing-GUI/README.md

 # Image-Processing-GUI
 Image Processing GUI using Python \
-Implemented few Image Filters applicable on both RGB and grayscale Images using python with the ability to modify the kernel size (filter strength)
+Implemented few Image Filters applicable on both RGB and grayscale Images using python pyqt with the ability to modify the kernel size (filter strength)

 Filters implemented and applied: